adesh3963/sentimnet-analyses/README.md

 Step 4: Used Neural Networks

-Step 5: Created webapp to deploy on heroku
+Step 5: Created webpage using django